John D. Rockefeller Jr. Memorial Parkway is located between Yellowstone National Park and Grand Teton National Park in Wyoming.

-The John D Rockefeller Jr. Parkway is small in comparison to its neighbors Yellowstone and the Grand Tetons and is a park that I had driven through several times before taking the time to stop and get familiar with it.
+The Rockefeller Memorial Parkway is small in comparison to its neighbors Yellowstone and the Grand Tetons and is a park that I had driven through several times before taking the time to stop and get familiar with it.

 Edward Sheffield established the Flagg Ranch in 1910 and named it after the Army Posts flags.
 The Original Log Ranch was destroyed by the 1981 fire but then rebuilt in 1995 and is the beautiful building that you see today.

 How did it become a National Park Site?

 John D. Rockefeller Jr. took after his incredible father and dedicated himself to a life of philanthropy.
 He was also a great conservationist.

 He purchased thousands of acres of land then donated them to the National Parks!
 Land that he purchased went to Acadia, Shenandoah, and Grand Teton National Parks.

 He donated 5 million dollars alone to buy lands in the Great Smoky Mountains "in the beautiful spirit of my mother".

 His drive continued on to help with Yosemite, Mesa Verde, Grand Canyon, and Yellowstone National Parks leaving a tremendous legacy for the National Parks System.